Rusk County's 4th confirmed COVID-19 case is in Kilgore area, does not appear travel related

-Rusk County’s fourth confirmed case of COVID-19 is in the Kilgore area and does not appear to be travel-related, the Rusk Couty Office of Emergency Management announced today.
+Rusk County’s fourth confirmed case of COVID-19 is in the Kilgore area and does not appear to be travel-related, the Rusk County Office of Emergency Management announced today.

 The office made the announcement at about 4 p.m. and on the same day many counties in Northeast Texas had announced new confirmed cases.